starjuice/auth_dns_check/README.md

 Provides a client for checking that all authoritative DNS servers know about a record and agree on its value(s).

-Supports per-zone overrides for the set of authoritative DNS servers, for bypassing AnyCast arrangements.
+Supports global or per-zone overrides for the set of authoritative DNS servers, for bypassing AnyCast arrangements.

 Does not yet support records other than A records.

 Does not yet support IPv6.

-Does not yet support a default override for all zones.

 ## Installation